liqotech/liqo/docs/installation/install.md

 export EKS_CLUSTER_REGION=cluster-region
 ```

-Then, you should retrieve the cluster's kubeconfig, if you have not already.
-You may use the following CLI command:
+Then, you should retrieve the cluster's kubeconfig (if you have not done it already) with the following CLI command:

 ```bash
 aws eks --region ${EKS_CLUSTER_REGION} update-kubeconfig --name ${EKS_CLUSTER_NAME}